-This ode to theater does make one yearn to attend such a production -- if only as an alternative to watching the film.
-“Bigger Than the Sky” establishes a melancholy tone, but doesn’t connect either in concept or execution.
-In theater, we’re told, “normal rules do not apply,” but some do, and this poser will soon be chased off the stage.
+In an unintended way, this peculiar ode to community theater does make one yearn to attend such a production — if only as an alternative to watching the film.
+“Bigger Than the Sky” establishes a melancholy tone, but doesn’t connect either in concept — a sad-sack who staggers into a production of “Cyrano de Bergerac” — or execution.
+In theater, we’re told, “normal rules do not apply,” but some invariably do, and this unconvincing poser will soon be chased off the stage.